cbeck88/strict-variant/README.md

 **Every type used with the variant must be no-throw move constructible, or the variant is not assignable.**

 This is enforced using static asserts within the assignment operators.
-The condition can sometimes be a pain if you are forced to use e.g. GCC 4-series versions of the C++ standard library which are not C++11 conforming, and not all move ctors are appropriately marked `noexcept`.
-So there is also a flag to turn the static asserts off, see configuration for details.
-(Note that if a move does throw in this case, you will get UB.)
+(There is also a way to turn off the static asserts with a preprocessor symbol, see "configuration".
+This doesn't lift the requirement though, it just makes it UB if one of the move ctors throws.)

 This allows the implementation to be very simple and efficient compared with some other variant types, which may have to make extra copies to facilitate exception-safety, or make only a "rarely empty" guarantee.